 After studying fine arts at NSCAD briefly, Victoria moved to British Columbia.
 She studied Holistic Nutrition and Photography, spending her spare time in the mountains.
 After globetrotting for some years, she still hadn’t ‘found’ what she was unkowningly searching for.
 It wasn’t until she was introduced to Carl Pickens, when she was in New Zealand that she figured it out.
 She returned home with a driven desire to pursue landscape architecture, with the responsibility of applying environmental stewardship in her future career.
 This scholarship will assist her while she continues on this path and concurrently supports her family.

 Scholarship for the 50th anniversary of the AAPQ: Marie-Ève St-Laurent-Filion

-Marie-Ève St-Laurent-Filion is currently in her second year with an overall average of 3,876.
+Marie-Ève St-Laurent-Filion is currently in her second year of study.
 She is a discreet student, who deserves recognition for the excellence of her work in design although she stands out in all her courses.
 She has a remarkable ability to visualize the project as a whole and her ideas are always presented in a clear and consistent manner.
 During her last workshop in particular, Margot Lystra, professor in charge of the workshop, said she had provided a particularly strong project.
 It was rigorous, thorough, theoretically astute and elegantly executed throughout the process.

 LACF University of Guelph BLA Scholarship: Evan Wrigley